TOAST-DOCS/Cloud-Search/zh/console-guide.md

 IPs may be restricted for equipment which may call index and search REST APIs.

-- Make sure to set index ACL since data may be deleted by others.
+- Make sure to set indexing ACL since data may be deleted by others.
 - Testing on console is not relevant with ACL setting.

 **How to Set ACL**